 Long days behind the chair can take a toll on your hands, wrists, and shoulders.
 Sam Villa designed his shears with exactly that in mind.
 Ergonomics are at the core of every pair, offering a level of comfort that helps reduce strain and prevent injury.
 But comfort doesn’t come at the expense of performance.
 These professional cutting tools are known for their precision and ability to maintain their sharpness over time.
 They feel balanced and natural in your hand, allowing you to focus on your technique without fighting your tools.

-Olivia Garden: Precision Cutting
+Olivia Garden: Your Partner in Precision Cutting

 For the stylist who lives for the details, Olivia Garden shears are a must-have.
 These tools are specifically engineered for precision work, making them ideal for techniques that require absolute control.
 Whether you’re point cutting, creating soft graduation, or cleaning up a hairline, their design helps you achieve crisp, clean results.
 The fine, sharp blades give you the accuracy needed for intricate styles, ensuring every snip is intentional and exact.
 If your work involves a lot of detailed cutting, adding a pair of Olivia Garden shears to your professional tool set can make a world of difference.

-How to Choose the Perfect Hair Shears
+How to Choose the Perfect Hair Shears for You

 Finding the right pair of shears is a lot like a musician choosing their instrument—it needs to feel like an extension of your hand.
 The perfect shears can make your work smoother, more precise, and even protect you from long-term strain.
 But with so many options out there, how do you pick the one?
 It comes down to four key elements: the blades, the handle, the size, and the fit.
 Getting these right will not only improve your cuts but also make your long days in the shop much more comfortable.
 Let’s break down what you need to look for in each of these areas to find the shears that are truly right for you.

-Blade Material and Construction
+Consider the Blade Material and Construction

 The heart of any great pair of shears is the blade.
 The quality of the steel and how it’s crafted directly impacts your performance and the health of your client's hair.
 High-quality blades, typically made from Japanese or German steel, hold a sharp edge longer and provide a clean, crisp cut.
 Sharp, properly aligned blades slice through the hair shaft without any pulling or snagging.
 On the other hand, dull or poorly made blades can bend and crush the hair, which is a fast track to frizz and split ends.
 When you’re shopping, look for shears made from durable materials like 440C or VG-10 steel to ensure you’re investing in a tool that will last and deliver professional results every time.